npetridis/blockchain-developer-bootcamp-final-project/README.md

 * Connect with metamask on Ropsten network
 * Get ether from <a href='https://faucet.ropsten.be/'>ropsten faucet</a> to use ether wallet functionality (deposit and withdraw ether)
 * Use PTRD control panel to transfer custom deployed ERC20 token to your wallet and interact with ERC20 wallet functionality (depositToken, withdrawToken)
+* Exchange ether with other Compound protocol compatible tokens in uniswap in order to deposit them in DefiVault and invest them in Compound (more on this later)

 ### 2. Setup the project locally
+#### Contracts deployment
 <ul>
   <li>Clone locally this repository and open a terminal in the top level directory</li>
   <li>Install truffle and ganache-cli</li>